 - to taste ground cinnamon (optional)

-- 10 bread croutons (whole grain about 0.4 oz each or slices of stale bread)
+- 10 bread croutons (wholemeal about 0.4 oz each or slices of stale bread)

 Steps

-Start by cleaning and washing the cabbage: remove the tougher stalks and outer leaves if they are a bit wilted.
-Now put some water in a pot and as soon as it boils, add the coarse salt and cabbage leaves.
-Cook them for a few minutes; they should remain crisp, not too soft.
+Start by cleaning and washing the cabbage: remove the harder core and any outer leaves if they’re somewhat wilted.
+Now put a little water in a pot and once it boils, add the coarse salt and the cabbage leaves.
+Cook them for a few minutes, they should remain crunchy, not too soft.

-Drain them in a colander, arranging them all around the edges.
+Drain them in a colander, laying them spread out all around the edges.

-Now take a baking tray with a diameter of about 10 inches, cover it with parchment paper, lightly oil the bottom, and make a first layer of cabbage leaves, with a little less than half of the leaves overlapping.
+Now take a baking dish with a diameter of about 10 inches, line it with parchment paper, lightly oil the bottom, and make a first layer with the cabbage leaves, using a bit less than half of the leaves on top of each other.
 Lightly salt and pepper.

-Now place the stale bread on top, I used whole-grain croutons, but you can use any hard bread you have at home.
-If desired, you can also toast it first in the oven to make it crunchier and more flavorful.
+Now place the stale bread on top, I used wholemeal croutons, but you can use any bread you have at home, as long as it’s quite hard.
+You can also toast it in the oven first to make it more crunchy and flavorful.

-At this point, make a layer of fontina cheese cut into not too thin slices, using about half of the quantity.
+At this point, make a layer of fontina cheese sliced not too thinly, using about half of the amount.

-Put another layer of cabbage leaves, finish the remaining ones, and season with a little oil and pepper.
+Add another layer of cabbage leaves, finish with the remaining ones, and season with a little oil and pepper.

-Finish everything with another layer of fontina cheese, using all that is left.
-To add flavor, if you like, you can add pieces of lard before covering the surface with fontina cheese.
-Now add the broth, meat or vegetable, depending on your taste, to which you will have added a little cinnamon, if you like.
+Finish everything with another layer of fontina, using all that you have left.
+To add flavor, if you like, you can add small pieces of lard before covering the surface with the fontina.
+Now add the broth, either meat or vegetable, depending on your taste, to which you have added a little cinnamon, if you like.

-Bake by placing the tray at the bottom of the oven at 350°F for about 25 minutes.
-Check that the broth doesn’t dry out too much, or the bottom might burn.
+Bake by placing the dish at the bottom of the oven at 356°F for about 25 minutes.
+Make sure the broth doesn’t dry out too much, otherwise, the bottom might burn.

-Valpelline Soup is comfort food for winter evenings, truly a treat.
+Valpellinese Soup is a winter comfort food, truly a treat.

-You can add cinnamon and lard if you like, otherwise it will still be delicious without.
+You can add cinnamon and lard if you like, otherwise it will be delicious even without them.

 Instead of croutons, you can use slices of stale bread.